NO QSL VIA BUREAU *** NO QSL VIA QRZ.com *** NO QSL VIA BUREAU *** NO QSL VIA QRZ.com *** NO QSL VIA BUREAU *** NO QSL VIA QRZ.com

 NO IRC's PLEASE and do NOT send me SASE with other than dutch stamps.

 I manage all QSL cards for our contest team PA6NH.
 Please read and comply with the given QSL rules on QRZ.com LINK:http://www.qrz.com/db/pa6nh

 Nederlandse stations kunnen een gefrankeerde, aan zich zelf geadresseerde envelop bijsluiten.
 In dat geval hoeft daar uiteraard niet nog eens 2 USD bij.

 Due to the volume of cards received, they will only be answered directly if sent with sufficient funds AND SAE.
-Cards with IRC's will go via the bureau, because our local post office does not accept them!
+Cards received with IRC's will be returned via the bureau, because our local post office does not accept IRC's!